chesterbeckett/chesterbeckett.github.io/_posts/2024-12-10-BuffaloWings.md

 - 1 tbsp Buttermilk
 - 1/4 tsp English mustard powder
 - 60 gr Blue cheese
-- 1 crushed/grated garlic clove
+- 1 Crushed/finely grated garlic clove

 # Steps

 ## Prepare the wings
 1. Pat down the wings with some paper towel to remove excess moisture.
-2. Toss the wings in a large bowl with the baking power, paprika, onion/garlic powder salt and pepper.
+2. Toss the wings in a large bowl with the baking power, paprika, onion/garlic powder, salt and pepper.
 Ensure an even coating on all the wings.
 3. Lay out the wings on a baking tray, skin side up, touching is fine but you want to spread them out for even cooks.
 4. Allow wings to cool in the fridge for as long as possible.
 An hour or two if possible.
 5. While the wings are cooling, pre-heat the oven/braai to 230&deg;C.
-6. Once you are are ready to start cooking, pop the wings into the oven/braai.
+6. Once you are ready to start cooking, pop the wings into the oven/braai.
-7. Cook till golden and crispy.
+7. Cook until golden and crispy.
 Cooking time is around 30mins.
 You will want to turn every 10mins, ending with skin side up.
 Internal temp if you have a probe should be around 80&deg;C.

 ## Prepare the buffalo wing sauce